MilosVulikic/VoiceControlledLight/README.md

 ## Authors

-**Milos vulikic**
+**Miloš Vulikić**

 ## License

-This is freeware so feel free to share and use it.
+This is freeware, so feel free to share and use it.

 ## Acknowledgments